yoonhaK/NBA_Winner_Prediction/README.md

 - Offensive Win Shares(OWS), Defensive Win Shares(DWS), Win Shares(WS), Win Shares Per 48 Minutes (WS/48)
 - Offensive Box Plus/Minus (OBPM), Defensive Box Plus/Minus(DBPM), Box Plus/Minus(BPM), Value over Replacement Player(VORP)

+Also, since read_html function returns with list of dataframe, I converted into one big dataframe

+## Data Cleaning
+After scraping the data, I needed to clean it up so that it was usable for our model.
+I made the following changes:
+- Removed multiple headers that were created when I scraped the data
+- Removed empty columns